 The business park also contained several features to appease employees including a decent cafeteria, general library, a dispensary that provided dental, nursing, and medical care, a barber shop, transportation office, ample garage parking, and a local bank branch.
 Nela Park also provided a range of recreational facilities such as tennis courts, baseball fields, an in-ground swimming pool, bowling alleys, and even an auditorium.
 Due to its reputation as a leading innovator in electrical lighting research and development, and university campus environment, it doesn't come as much of a surprise that Nela Park developed a reputation as a "University of Light."

 Recently, a centenarian time capsule was unearthed.
 Originally sealed and buried on March 25, 1912 in front of a crowd of high-ranking employees, the capsule was concealed within a cornerstone of Marketing Building #307 for 100 years to the day before its exhumation in 2012.
 The capsule contained a newspaper, photos, and most notably several incandescent light bulbs, which in 1912 were a state of the art development.
 To the delight of the hundreds of current and former employees who witnessed the opening of the time capsule, one of the bulbs was placed on display and successfully produced light despite being stowed away for an entire century.
-The current President and CEO of GE Lighting took the opportunity to point out how appropriate it was that such a lamp still functioned, citing that GE's Nela Park was and is responsible for the development of quality, energy-efficient lighting products that benefit countless individuals and organizations.
-Another time capsule is scheduled for ceremonial burial in April of 2013 at GE's Nela Park, and it reportedly will contain "a GE Energy Smart 60-watt LED bulb that lasts over 22 years when operated 3 hours a day" among other things.
+The President and CEO of GE Lighting took the opportunity to point out how appropriate it was that such a lamp still functioned, citing that GE's Nela Park was responsible for the development of quality, energy-efficient lighting products that benefited countless individuals and organizations.
+Another time capsule was ceremonially buried in 2013 at Nela Park.
+Among its contents was a GE Energy Smart 60-watt replacement LED bulb with a 22-year service life when operated three hours a day.